themesberg/flowbite/content/getting-started/rails.md

 @tailwind utilities;
 ```

-Now that Tailwind CSS has been succesfully installed you can proceed by installing Flowbite.
+Now that Tailwind CSS has been successfully installed you can proceed by installing Flowbite.

 ## Install Flowbite